 Meeting ID: 266-013-651

-Many of our community groups are going virtual!
+Many of our community groups have gone virtual!
 If you haven’t been in the habit of regularly attending a community group, maybe this is the time to hop right in.
 See our current listing here, find a time that works for you, and email the corresponding email contact to get instructions on how to connect online.

 What You Can Be Doing